ooni/ooni.org/content/about/glossary.md

 This glossary contains *brief explanations* for terms used in OONI apps, methodologies, and research reports.

-If you would like to see additional terms in this glossary, please [open a pull request](https://github.com/TheTorProject/ooni-web) or [send us an email](https://ooni.org/about/#contact).
+If you would like to see additional terms in this glossary, please [open a pull request](https://github.com/ooni/ooni.org) or [send us an email](https://ooni.org/about/#contact).

-Special thanks to Anatol (OONI community member) for contributing to this glossary.

 * [API](#api)